inventree/inventree-docs/docs/report/report.md

 !!! tip "Close it out"
     Don't forget to end with a `{% raw %}{% endlocalize %}{% endraw %}` tag!

+### Extending with Plugins

+The [ReportMixin plugin class](../extend/plugins/report.md) allows reporting functionality to be extended with custom features.

 ## Report Types